Wola massacre: Hitler's order to destroy Warsaw

+It is believed that during a meeting held on the night of August 1–2 or early on August 2, Hitler issued Himmler and General Heinz Guderian, Chief of Staff of Oberkommando des Heeres, an oral order to level Warsaw and exterminate all its inhabitants.
+According to SS-Obergruppenführer Erich von dem Bach-Zelewski, appointed commander of the forces tasked with suppressing the uprising, the order stated:Every inhabitant must be killed; no prisoners are to be taken.
+Warsaw is to be razed to the ground, creating a terrifying example for all of Europe.SS-Brigadeführer Ernst Rode, von dem Bach's chief of staff, testified post-war that SS-Oberführer Oskar Dirlewanger, the commander of one of the units assigned to the uprising, received a handwritten order from Himmler.
+The order, issued in Hitler's name, instructed Dirlewanger to destroy Warsaw and granted him the authority to "kill anyone he wished, as he pleased".
+The order to destroy Warsaw was also conveyed to the commanders of the German garrison in Warsaw.
+SS-Oberführer Paul Otto Geibel, SS and Police Leader for the Warsaw District, testified after the war that on the evening of August 1, Himmler had instructed him by telephone: "Destroy tens of thousands".
+Hitler's order applied not only to SS and police units under Himmler but also to Wehrmacht forces.

+German crimes in Wola from 1–4 August

+"Human shields" and first executions

 The Warsaw Uprising broke out on 1 August 1944.
 During the first few days the Polish resistance managed to liberate most of Warsaw on the left bank of the river Vistula (an uprising also broke out in the district of Praga on the right bank of the river but was quickly suppressed by the Germans).
 Two days after the start of the fighting, SS General Erich von dem Bach-Zelewski was placed in command of all German forces in Warsaw.
 Following direct orders from SS-Reichsfűhrer Heinrich Himmler to suppress the uprising without mercy, his strategy was to include the use of terror tactics against the inhabitants of Warsaw.
 No distinction would be made between insurrectionists and civilians as Himmler's orders explicitly stated that Warsaw was to be completely destroyed and that the civilian population was to be exterminated.

 Professor Timothy Snyder, of Yale University, wrote that "the massacres in Wola had nothing in common with combat ... the ratio of civilian to military dead was more than a thousand to one, even if military casualties on both sides are counted."

+From the first hours of the uprising, the German forces in the Warsaw garrison committed numerous war crimes.
+Captured insurgents were executed, and the wounded were finished off.
+Civilians also became victims of these atrocities.
+Special orders from Hitler were not necessary for these actions, as General Reiner Stahel, as the commander of the Warsaw garrison, had the authority to "use all measures against the civilian population in Warsaw necessary to maintain peace, security, and order".